FHU/2023-os-memes/_posts/2023-01-24-dannyrich24-introduction-meme.md

 ---
-title:
+title:  Its a Resource Manager
-author:
+author: danny
-image:
+image: Nerd-manager.jpg
-chapter:
+chapter: 2
 ---
-Update the above data, include an image of your original meme, and replace this text with your meme explanation.
+According to the reading, an OS is also known as a resource manager.